Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Reasoning: An illusion?

-In this work, we will instantiate the above strategy along three specific dimensions, which we will briefly introduce using the running example in Figure~\ref{fig:example}.
-Each dimension defines several concrete probes that subsequent sections detail.
+In other words, ``reasoning failures'' can be identified by checking if a model deviates from expected behavior in response to controlled changes to inputs.
+We note that this strategy has been either explicitly or implicitly employed in several lines of recent work~\cite{ribeiro2020beyond,gardner2020evaluating}.
+In this work, we instantiate the above strategy along three specific dimensions, briefly introduced here using the running example in Figure~\ref{fig:example}.
+Each dimension is used to define several concrete probes that subsequent sections detail.

 \paragraph{1.
-Evidence Selection.} A model should use the correct evidence in the premise for determining the hypothesis label.
-For example, ascertaining that hypothesis H1 is entailed requires the rows \rowKey{Genre} and \rowKey{Length} in the table.
-When any relevant row is removed from a table, a model that predicts the \entail or the \contradict label should predict the \neutral label.
-However, when an irrelevant row is removed, a model cannot change its prediction from \entail to \neutral or vice versa.
+Avoiding Annotation Artifacts} A model should not rely on spurious lexical correlations.
+In general, it should not be able to infer the label using only the hypothesis.
+Lexical differences in closely related hypotheses should produce predictable changes in the inferred label.
+For example, in the hypothesis H2 of Figure \ref{fig:example} if the token ``end'' is replaced with ``start'', the model prediction should change from \contradict to \entail.

 \paragraph{2.
-Avoiding Annotation Artifacts.} The model should not rely on spurious lexical artifacts to arrive at a label.
-It should predict the correct label for hypotheses that may be lexically different (even opposing) but essentially rely on the same reasoning steps (perhaps up to negation).
-For example, in hypothesis H2, if the token `end' is replaced with `start', then the model prediction should change from \contradict to \entail.
+Evidence Selection} A model should use the correct evidence in the premise for determining the hypothesis label.
+For example, ascertaining that the hypothesis H1 is entailed requires the \rowKey{Genre} and \rowKey{Length} rows of Figure \ref{fig:example}.
+When a relevant row is removed from a table, a model that predicts the \entail or the \contradict label should predict the \neutral label.
+When an irrelevant row is removed, it should not change its prediction from \entail to \neutral or vice versa.

 \paragraph{3.
-Robustness to Counterfactual Changes.} The model should be \textbf{grounded} with the provided information even if it contradicts the real world i.e., counterfactual information.
-For example, if for the \rowKey{Released} date, the month is changed to `December', then the model should change the label of H2 to \entail from \contradict.
-Here, we note that this information about release date contradicts the real world; hence a language model cannot rely on learned pre-trained knowledge from Wikipedia or the common web, the primary data used for pre-training.
-Thus, for the model to predict the label correctly, it needs to reason with the information in the table as the primary evidence, rather than its pre-trained knowledge.
+Robustness to Counterfactual Changes} A model's prediction should be \emph{grounded} in the provided information even if it contradicts the real world, i.e., to counterfactual information.
+For example, if the month of the \rowKey{Released} date changed to ``December'', then the model should change the label of H2 in Figure \ref{fig:example} to \entail from \contradict.
+Since this information about release date contradicts the real world, the model cannot rely on its pre-trained knowledge, say from Wikipedia.
+For the model to predict the label correctly, it needs to reason with the information in the table as the primary evidence.
+Although the importance of pre-trained knowledge cannot be overlooked, it must not be at the expense of primary evidence.